"I became depressed after my child died": Throwback video of Ada Ameh surfaces

 My world crumbled

-Ada Ameh's life changed after her daughter Aladi whom she had at the age of 14 tragically passed away in 2020.
+Ada Ameh's life changed after her daughter Aladi who she had at the age of 14, tragically passed away in 2020.

 In an interview with the ladies of Your View, the late actress revealed that her world crumbled after her daughter died.

-Prior to that Ameh has lost her father, three brothers, three sisters with the last one passing away two years before her daughter.
+Prior to that, Ameh had lost her father, three brothers and three sisters, with the last one passing away two years before her daughter.

 She opened up in the interview about battling depression with her mental health taking a huge hit.
 She even thought she would be the next to die.